valerikotsev/vending-machine/README.md

 ## Development server

+1. In case you dont have Angular CLI, please run `npm install -g @angular/cli`
-1. Run `cd vending-machine`
+2. Run `cd vending-machine`
-2. Run `npm install json-server` to install Mock API server
+3. Run `npm install json-server` to install Mock API server
-3. Run `npx json-server --host localhost --port 3003 db.json` to run Mock API server
+4. Run `npx json-server --host localhost --port 3003 db.json` to run Mock API server
-4. Run `npm install`
+5. Run `npm install`
-5. Run `ng serve --open` for a dev server.
+6. Run `ng serve --open` for a dev server.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding